paultrue/truschkin.dev/src/posts/001_website.md

 Some years ago I played around with [hexo](https://hexo.io/) and really enjoyed it.
 So I did some research on how the topic of static site generator has evolved.
 After reading through a couple resources [this comparison](https://snipcart.com/blog/choose-best-static-site-generator) made me finally pick [11ty](https://www.11ty.dev/).
 It has great documentation, helpful tutorials for beginners and offers a bunch of ready to use starter projects.
 I went for the [base-blog-project](https://github.com/11ty/eleventy-base-blog).
 After removing some boilerplate I was ready to write my first article.

 ### 4. Adjusting build settings in netlify
 11ty generates static HTML-files out of all markdown files.
 All you have to do is running the command `eleventy` in the commandline.
 It will generate all files into the directory you define in your 11ty-configs inside `eleventy.js`.
 I run that command with `yarn build` and generate the whole website into `/dist`.
-The last step I had to configurate was to tell netlify to execute that command and point it to the target directory.
+I configured my websites build-settings on netlify accordingly.

 ![netlify build setting](/assets/img/001_netlify_build.png "netlify build setting")*Build settings on netlify for this website*